MicrosoftDocs/playfab-docs/playfab-docs/api-references/global-api-method-error-codes.md

 - `DownstreamServiceUnavailable (1127)`:
 Indicates that PlayFab or a third-party service might be having a temporary issue.

-- `InvalidAPIEndpoint (1131)`:
-Indicates that the URL for this request is not valid for this title.

-- `OverLimit (1214)`:
-Indicates that an attempt to perform an operation will cause the service usage to go over the limit as shown in the Game Manager limit pages.
-Evaluate the returned error details to determine which limit would be exceeded.

 - `ServiceUnavailable (1123)`:
 Indicates that PlayFab may be having a temporary issue or the client is making too many API calls too quickly.
+If you do retry this request, is is important to properly use an exponential backoff strategy.

 ## Never retry codes